 Reasonably Priced Accommodation in Valencia – €€

-Hulot B&B Valencia – a cozy guest house in the old town of Valencia.
+Hulot B&B Valencia – a cozy guest house in the old town.

 Sol Playa – an excellent hotel if you want to stay right next to the beach.